 Normally, all words are listed in the concordance.
-If the -i option is present in the command line, the following word in the command line is taken as the name of a file containing words not to be counted.
+If the -i option is present in the command line, the following word in the command line is taken as the name, ignored-words-file-name, of a file containing words not to be counted, i.e, the ignored words.
 The words in this file are separated by white space.